-It is possible to have a procedure to ease any blockage without treating the underlying cancer.
-This involves forming a stoma (your bowel opening onto your skin).
+It is possible to have procedures to ease any blockage of your bowel without treating the underlying cancer.
+These include forming a stoma (your bowel opening onto your skin) or inserting a stent (metal mesh tube) across the cancer to hold your colon open.

-You should discuss the options carefully with your surgeon and oncologist (doctor who specialises in treating cancer with medication and radiotherapy).
+You should discuss the options carefully with your surgeon.